Distributional Principal Autoencoders: Abstract

 \section{Abstract}

-Dimension reduction techniques usually lose information in the sense that reconstructed data are not identical to the original data.
-However, we argue that it is possible to have reconstructed data identically distributed as the original data, irrespective of the retained dimension or the specific mapping.
-This can be achieved by learning a distributional model that matches the conditional distribution of data given its low-dimensional latent variables.
-Motivated by this, we propose Distributional Principal Autoencoder (DPA) that consists of an encoder that maps high-dimensional data to low-dimensional latent variables and a decoder that maps the latent variables back to the data space.
-For reducing the dimension, the DPA encoder aims to minimise the unexplained variability of the data with an adaptive choice of the latent dimension.
-For reconstructing data, the DPA decoder aims to match the conditional distribution of all data that are mapped to a certain latent value, thus ensuring that the reconstructed data retains the original data distribution.
-Our numerical results on climate data, single-cell data, and image benchmarks demonstrate the practical feasibility and success of the approach in reconstructing the original distribution of the data.
-DPA embeddings are shown to preserve meaningful structures of data such as the seasonal cycle for precipitations and cell types for gene expression.
+Dimension reduction techniques typically incur information loss, yielding reconstructions that differ in distribution from the original data.
+We propose Distributional Principal Autoencoder (DPA), a nonlinear dimensionality reduction method whose encoder is chosen to minimise the unexplained variability of the conditional distribution of the data given its low-dimensional embedding, and whose decoder samples from this conditional.
+As a result, DPA reconstructions follow the same distribution as the original data regardless of the retained latent dimension.
+The encoder objective induces an ordering of the latent components and supports an adaptive choice of the retained dimension.
+Ordinary autoencoders are recovered as the special case with a deterministic decoder, and principal component analysis as the further special case with a linear encoder.
+With a stochastic encoder, DPA additionally enables posterior inference for latent variables.
+Our numerical results on climate data, single-cell data, and image benchmarks demonstrate the practical feasibility of DPA and its success in recovering the original distribution of the data.
+DPA embeddings are shown to preserve meaningful structures of data such as the seasonal cycle for precipitation and cell types for gene expression.